-Other rare complications include too much fluid build up in your bloodstream, changes in the menstrual cycle, infection, and pelvic or back pain.
+Other rare complications include too much fluid build up in your bloodstream, complications that come from being pregnant before the procedure, changes in your menstrual cycle, infection, and pelvic or back pain, or pain during sex.

-Talk with your health care provider about the benefits and risks of Essure to help you decide if it may be right for you.
+Talk with your nurse or doctor about the benefits and risks of Essure to help you decide if it may be right for you.

 Laparoscopy is one of the two most common types of sterilization.

 First you will get either general, regional, or local anesthesia.
 Then, your abdomen is inflated with an injection of harmless gas (carbon dioxide).
 This allows your health care provider to see your organs clearly.
 Then the provider makes a small cut near your navel and inserts a laparoscope (a rod-like instrument with a light and a viewing lens) to locate the fallopian tubes.
 The health care provider also may insert an instrument for closing the tubes, usually through a second small opening.
 Sometimes only one incision and one instrument are used.

 The procedure can be performed in outpatient surgical clinics.
 It usually takes 20–30 minutes.
 Very little scarring occurs.
 Women often go home the same day.

 Mini-laparotomy is another common type of sterilization.
 It is often performed after childbirth.
 No gas or laparoscope is used.
 Usually, local anesthesia is used.
 A small cut is made in the lower abdomen, just above the pubic hair or just below the navel.
 The health care provider locates the tubes, then ties, clips, or uses a probe with an electrical current to block them off.
 Women usually recover in a few days.